mwallace4844/Summer-of-Code/README.md

 # Summer-of-Code
+ ## Questions
+ 1. I'd like to have the player only be able to pick up one bowl at a time.
+Right now, all the bowls that Alex is in contact with at once are picked up.
+But only one is dropped at a time.
+ 2. The bowls don't actually have to be on the conveyor belt to trigger the end page, just very close to it.
+Maybe because the sprite is larger than it looks?
+ 3. Would adding obstacles be extremely difficult?
+I was thinking about placing them after the bowls so that they don't overlap.
+And if the Alex sprite is in contact with the obstacle to have the arrow keys no longer do anything.
 ## How to run my code
  Run main.py.
 Arcade must be installed.
 The most up-tp-date version is in the "06.11.20" folder.
 ## Motivation